kubeflow-kale/kubeflow-kale.github.io/index.md

 #### Kale: a simpler KFP interface designed for Data Scientists

-Kale was designed to address the difficulties by providing a tool to simplify the deployment process of a Jupyter Notebook into Kubeflow Pipelines workflows.
-Translating Jupyter Notebook directly into a KFP pipelines ensure that all the processing building blocks are well organized and independent from each other, while also leveraging on the experiment tracking and organization provided out-of-the-box by Kubeflow.
+Kale was designed to address these difficulties by providing a tool to simplify the deployment process of a Jupyter Notebook into Kubeflow Pipelines workflows.
+Translating Jupyter Notebook directly into a KFP pipeline ensures that all the processing building blocks are well organized and independent from each other, while also leveraging on the experiment tracking and workflows organization provided out-of-the-box by Kubeflow.

-The main idea behind Kale is to exploit the built-in Jupyter tagging feature [^1] [^2] to:
+The main idea behind Kale is to exploit the built-in Jupyter [tagging feature](https://jupyter-notebook.readthedocs.io/en/stable/changelog.html#cell-tags) (in JupyterLab with [this](https://github.com/jupyterlab/jupyterlab-celltags) extension) to:

-1. assign cells to specific pipeline components
+1. Assign code cells to specific pipeline components
-2. define the (execution) dependencies between them
+2. Merge together multiple cells into a single pipeline component
-3. merge together multiple cells into a single pipeline component
+3. Define the (execution) dependencies between them

-Kale takes as input the tagged Jupyter Notebook and automatically generates a standalone Python script that describes the KFP pipeline using a series of KFP *lightweight components*, corresponding to the tagged jupyter cells.
+Kale takes as input the tagged Jupyter Notebook and generates a standalone Python script that defines the KFP pipeline using [*lightweight components*](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/), based on the cell tags.

 *Image here showing a few tagged cells and the resulting pipeline*